Almost vegan

 (To those who have waged war every time I tweet about anything vegan: I have never forced anyone to follow this eating lifestyle.
 But it seems you are with yours.
 If you can’t live & let live, and if you can’t keep your snide remarks to yourself, I won’t back down.
 I swear I will irritate you back.
 So bring it.)

-2 thoughts on “Almost vegan”
+2 responses to “Almost vegan”

 1. I’m glad you wrote this.
 I don’t mean that it’s changed my life or such but I’m happy to see you state your reasons etc. in a matter of fact way.
 Most people (me included) take a dim view on Vegans and not Veganism.
 It’s the entire moral argument they wrap the diet up in which gets on my nerves.
 I hate proselytizing in any form since I’m pretty sure I’m a big enough boy to make up my mind about things and hate being lectured to.